JoeyMckenzie/joeymckenzie.tech/content/2023/rust-aws-lambda-and-office-quotes.md

 JSON the API gateway based on the result of the request, falling back to an error if an author was provided but no quote was found.
 I've sprinkled in some `.context()?` utilities to help us early return from unexpected errors with the help of `anyhow`.
 In a more robust application, we'd probably want to do some more fine-grained error handling.
+Cargo lambda conveniently bundles the `tracing` crate into our functions, so we're able to spit out some logs as well that will feed into a CloudWatch log group.

 Now that we've got our function in place, let's test it out. `cargo lambda` has some sweet utilities to help us out, including a `watch` command: